Vari-Lite: Invention

 In 1980, Showco engineer Jim Bornhorst discovered that twisting dichroic filters alters the frequencies of light filtered, resulting in an apparent color change.
 The company exploited this discovery by constructing a fixture equipped with two motors to move the light.
-An initial prototype of a fully automated lighting system, featuring a General Electric Marc 350 projector, was built in twelve weeks.
+An initial prototype of a fully automated lighting system, featuring a General Electric Marc 350 metal-halide arc lamp, was built in twelve weeks.

 Showco representatives demonstrated the prototype—known today as the VL-Zero—to members of the British band Genesis, having programmed it to enact two simple cues.
 Genesis, already a regular Showco client, immediately invested $1 million in the new technology, although a working model, later known as the VL1, would not be available until the band embarked on its Abacab tour.
 Showco used the capital to develop the control console, power distribution, and digital data transmission equipment required to implement the system.

 Growth and expansion

 The company subsequently incorporated as Vari-Lite Inc. and struck distribution deals to introduce the product into international markets.

 The Series 200 system launched in 1987, featuring the Artisan Control Console and two new luminaires: the VL2—a direct descendant of the VL1—and the VL3, based on the VL-Zero.
 This was followed by the VL4, a more compact and brighter version of the VL3, and two upgrades of the original VL2: the VL2B and the VL2C.
 A smaller backup console was also launched, called the Mini-Artisan.

 In 1994, Vari-lite set up Irideon Inc. to manufacture automated lighting products for the architectural lighting market, selling it off to Electronic Theatre Controls four years later.

 In 1997 the company floated on Nasdaq (NASDAQ:LITE), selling two million shares, in a move which allowed the company to retire almost half its debt.
 Forty-seven percent of the company remained in the hands of Genesis and Vari-Lite management.
 The company then began to buy back the franchises it had created in previous years in favor of establishing new rental offices that offered conventional third-party lighting equipment alongside its own products.

 In 2002, the VARI*LITE luminaire manufacturing and sales divisions were sold to the Genlyte Group.
 The rental division, retaining the console division, and continued to develop the Virtuoso product line, eventually merging with the Production Resource Group (PRG) in 2004.
 In early 2008, the Genlyte Group was bought by Royal Philips Lighting.
 Under Philips ownership, the VLX wash, a high-intensity LED luminaire, was developed.

-Having separated from its parent company Royal Philips, Philips Lighting rebrands as Signify in 2019.
-Vari-Lite and stablemate Strand regain their stand-alone brand status, with a renewed commitment from the business to innovate and support the visions of creative artists worldwide.
+Having separated from its parent company Royal Philips, Philips Lighting rebranded as Signify in 2019.
+Vari-Lite and stablemate Strand regain their stand-alone brand status.